A Blog About Topics and Views of Interest to Christians

 The tradition of the bodily assumption of Mary has been around in the Roman Catholic church for centuries and was given papal notice by Pope Pius XII.
 “For the Catholic Church, the dogma was solemnly proclaimed by Pope Pius XII on 1 November 1950, with the dogmatic constitution Munificentissimus Deus.
 The pope avoids references either to sleeping or dying: “Mary, Immaculate Mother of God ever Virgin, after finishing the course of her life on earth, was taken up in body and soul to heavenly glory.””[6]

 No express statement in the Word of God substantiates this doctrinal statement.
 Mary, the mother of Jesus, is mentioned in six or seven passages and, by our count, is found in only twenty-one specific verses in the New Testament (Matt.
 1:16-20, 2:11, 13:55; Mark 6:3; Luke 1:27, 30, 34, 38, 39, 41, 46, 56; 2:5, 16, 19, 34; Acts 1:14).
 This seems to be a scarcity of appearances in Scripture considering the putative venerated state given to Mary, the mother of God and the queen of heaven and earth, by the Roman Catholic church.
-The occurrence of the names of true deity is voluminous compared to the few times the name of Mary is mentioned.
-God, Jesus, Christ, the Father, the Son, and the Holy Spirit appear hundreds of times and even thousands of times.
+The names of the persons of the Trinity are voluminous compared to the few times the name of Mary is mentioned.
+God, Jesus, Christ, the Father, the Son, and the Holy Spirit appear hundreds of times.
 If Mary was the person the Roman Catholic church purports her to be, we should expect her name to appear at least hundreds of times.

 None of these twenty-one verses mention Mary’s bodily assumption or, for that matter, her purported divine motherhood, mediatorship, queenship of heaven and earth, perpetual virginity, sinless birth, and object of prayer and worship.